-The pineapple (Ananas comosus) is a tropical plant with edible multiple fruit consisting of coalesced berries also called pineapples, and the most economically significant plant in the cultivated from a crown cutting of the fruit, possibly flowering in 20-24 months and fruiting in the following six months (Coppens and Leal, 2003).
+The pineapple (Ananas comosus) is a tropical plant with edible multiple fruit consisting of coalesced berries it is the most economically significant plant in the Bromeliaceae family (Tournas, 2005; Yahaya, 2005; Ikhiwili, 2012).
+Pine apples may be cultivated from a crown cutting of the fruit, possibly flowering in 20-24 months and fruiting in the following six months (Coppens and Leal, 2003).